GREEN ![]() AND CLEAN POWER French River Land Company's Website!

 Total Factored Load = 2120 PSF

-5) Use the ACI moment coefficients to determine the design moments at the critical sections:
+5) Use the ACI moment coefficients to determine the design moments at

-a)The wall is rigidly built into the floor slabs at the top and bottom, so use:
+a)The wall is rigidly built into the floor slabs at the top and

 (1/14)*Wu*ln^2 >>>>>>>>from Table 8.1 W&N